 It’s sort of a no-brainer – critical thinking assessments must be considered for almost any skilled job or key position today.
 But critical thinking requires so much more than education and experience.

 With jobs and markets changing so fast, it’s crucial that managers know how employees and even other managers make decisions and solve problems.
 Bad decisions have expensive and far-reaching consequences.
 Therefore, knowing how he or she will discover problems, gather and assess information, evaluate risks, and develop solutions quickly is important.
-A cognitive ability test can help you to identify employees with these innate skills.
+Using one of our cognitive ability tests for your employee selection process can help you to identify employees with these innate skills.

 WHY COGNITIVE ABILITY TESTS ARE IMPORTANT

 Today’s jobs are more complex than ever.
 Most workers aren’t doing just one thing anymore; they’re solving problems, managing projects, and finding creative ways to improve their companies’ operations and performance.

 A candidate might say he has experience in these areas, but does he have the ability?
 How can you be sure that the candidate in front of you can tackle all the challenges of the job?
 Critical thinking assessments provide the answer.

 BETTER EMPLOYEE PERFORMANCE

 People use critical thinking skills in their everyday lives to manage finances, make household repairs, care for their children, and a host of other things.
 If their critical thinking skills improve their personal affairs, imagine what they can do for your business.

 Employees with strong critical thinking skills can manage multiple projects at once, create better workflows for themselves and their teams, and deliver quality work.
 Critical thinking skills are valuable in the workplace, and a cognitive ability test can help you find the candidates that can add the most value.

 People with strong thinking skills know how to work more efficiently, so they also know how to develop solutions that help others do the same.
 In other words, strong thinking abilities can equal innovative ideas.
 For example: